 'I thought how unpleasant it is to be locked out; and I thought how it is worse, perhaps, to be locked in.'

-On June 4, the Baileys Prize for women's fiction will be announced.
-Under the hashtag #thisbook, the organisers have been asking readers to name the inspirational work that has made the most impact on them.
+Under the hashtag #ThisBook, the Baileys Women's Prize for Fiction, launched in 1996, asks readers to name the inspirational work that has made the most impact on them.
 This is a tall order and a very particular one.
 The temptation to name novels we consider great literature does need to be resisted in favour of any that have been a strong catalyst in the way we approach our lives.

 Age must come into this equation.
 Maturer readers, while they may relish new discoveries in a variety of genres, are perhaps not so amenable to having their preconceptions overturned, or being startled by the breaching of what was once off-limits.
-Their choices are likely to be retrospective and at least partially influenced by stories with a universal and timeless appeal, as is evidenced by the list below of titles submitted by well-known personalities, together with the six shortlisted finalists.
+Their choices are likely to be retrospective and at least partially influenced by stories with a universal and timeless appeal, as is largely evidenced by titles submitted by well-known personalities.

 If I had to choose one book from the whole canon of my reading to date which has impinged the deepest and provided a platform for mining the treasures of subtext and the dynamic irrelevancies of stream-of-consciousness, it has to be Virginia Woolf's The Waves.
 'I wish you could live in my brain for a week.
 It's washed with the most violent waves of emotion.'